 Wrongful Arrest & False ImprisonmentMeet the team

-If you have recently been taken into custody, and you suspect that the police officers involved in your arrest did not have just cause, used excessive force or arrested you purely because of your appearance or background, you may be able to make wrongful or unlawful arrest claims.
+If you have recently been taken into custody, and you suspect that the arresting officers did not have just cause, used excessive force, or arrested you purely because of your appearance or background, you may be able to make unlawful or wrongful arrest claims.

-Furthermore, if you were held in custody for any length of time as a result, you may also be eligible for compensation for false imprisonment.
+Furthermore, if you were held in custody for any amount of time as a result, you may also be asking yourself, ‘Can I sue the police for Wrongful Arrest?’.
+The answer is yes.
+You may also be eligible for a false imprisonment compensation claim.
 Of all the complaints against the police that are possible, an unlawful arrest is one of the most common.

-If you believe you have been wrongfully arrested or falsely imprisoned, DPP Law’s specialist wrongful arrest solicitors can assist you in building a case and achieving compensation for false arrest.
+DPP Law’s specialist wrongful arrest solicitors can assist you in actions against the police including building a case and achieving compensation for false arrest.
 You should always provide our wrongful arrest solicitors with as much evidence as you can.
-If you have filmed the incident, the video file could prove extremely valuable to your claim for compensation, as can witness accounts.
+If you have filmed the incident at the time of arrest, the video file could prove extremely valuable to your claim for compensation, as can witness accounts.

-There are a number of additional qualifying actions for which DPP Law can help clients make a false arrest claims, including:
+There are several additional qualifying actions for which DPP Law can help clients make a false arrest UK claim, including: